cjoster/psp-artifacts/testcases/README.md

 ## Pod-creator

 There is a pod-creator.yaml file that will define a service account called pod-creator.
-This sa can be used to validate the PSP by itself.
+This ServiceAccount can be used to validate the PSP by itself.
 The pod-creator is loaded like so:

     kubectl applyy -f pod-creator.yaml